ivivanov/gointerview/content/concurrency/50-misc.md

 1. When do you use WaitGroup?
 1. What is errgroup package used for?
 1. How do goroutines and channels help in leveraging multi-core systems?
 Provide practical examples.
+1. What is the purpose of the `select` statement in Go, and how is it used with channels?

 TODOs:
 1. What is deadlock.
 Can write an example of deadlock?